David Resnick: Works

 Resnick's other major buildings include the Israel National Academy of Sciences.
-However, in addition to designing independent buildings and memorials, Resnick is also the architect for a number of private homes and the town planner for a number of neighborhoods.
+In addition to designing independent buildings and memorials, Resnick is also the architect for a number of private homes and the town planner for a number of neighborhoods.

 His works outside of Israel include the Israeli embassy in Rio de Janeiro and he co-created the Israel Pavilion for Expo '67, in Montreal, Quebec, Canada, along with Arieh Sharon.
 Although Israel ultimately decided to withdraw from participation in the 1964 New York World Fair because of funding problems, the cabinet had originally approved funding and chosen Resnick to design its pavilion after he won Israel's national architectural competition for the project.
 According to the catalogue, "David Reznik: A Retrospective":

 "The pavilion was designed as a truncated fortress, with only a few narrow, horizontal openings; it was three levels high, the movement between levels flowing on a sloping spiral ramp.
 The corners were rounded to create an elegant silhouette, softening its heavy appearance, and the surface was covered with rough plaster."
 Resnick's design ultimately served as the basis for the Israeli exhibit at the Montreal 1967 fair.
 The pavilion was demolished in 1975.

 In 2011 Resnick designed the Moshe Castel Museum of Art in Maalei Adumim, where the works of Israeli artist Moshe Castel are housed.
 Resnick's work included input from Castel himself.

 Reznik continued to work at his firm, known as "David Reznik Baruch Reznik Architects & Town Planners, up to his death in 2012."